MahmoudsMohammed/Business-Landing-Page/README.md

 # Mahmoud Landing Page

-Landing page using HTML, CSS, and PWA.
+Landing page using HTML and CSS.
 I designed this landing page as a landing page for a business.

 ## Table of contents